 The Company is an externally-managed corporation that currently owns 12 farms, leased to seven separate tenants, in California and Florida that are leased to corporate and independent farmers.
 The Company intends to acquire more farmland that is leased to farmers.
 The Company expects that most of its future tenants will be medium-sized independent farming operations or large corporate farming operations that are unrelated.
 The Company may also acquire properties related to farming, such as coolers, processing plants, packing buildings and distribution centers.
 The Company currently owns two coolers and one box barn.
 The Company intends to lease its properties under triple-net leases, an arrangement under which the tenant maintains the property while paying rent plus taxes, maintenance and insurance.
 The Company may also elect to sell farmland at such times as the land could be developed by others for urban or suburban uses.
-To a lesser extent, the Company may provide senior secured first lien mortgages to farmers for the purchase of farmland and properties related to farming.
+To a lesser extent, the Company may provide senior secured first lien mortgages to farming.